UK’s first ‘provincial’ mobile network launched in Wales

 “No other country in the UK has its own mobile network, so we set out to create a communications provider that reflects and understands the needs of the Welsh population.

-“RWG Mobile will compete head-on with the big mobile network operators in Wales, matching them in areas like connection speeds, international dialing and call rates but providing a user experience, customer service support and additional benefits that have a distinct Welsh identity.”
+“RWG Mobile will compete head-on with the big mobile network operators in Wales, matching them in areas like connection speeds, international dialling and call rates but providing a user experience, customer service support and additional benefits that have a distinct Welsh identity.”

 Initially, accounts using the app and sim will operate on pay-as-you-go tariffs which can be topped up with credit online or via the app.
 Pay monthly plans will be unveiled in the near future.